univention/univention-corporate-server/doc/manual/installation.rst

-* When installing the first UCS system in a new UCS domain, the IP address of the local router (if it provides the DNS service) or the DNS server of the Internet provider should be entered.
+* When installing the first UCS system in a new UCS domain, the IP address of the local router (if it provides the DNS service) or the DNS server of the internet provider should be entered.

 * When installing every additional UCS system, the IP address of a UCS Directory Node system must be specified as the DNS server.
 This is essential for the